versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Transport.md

 A transport makes it possible to inject RTP into a router and/or forward RTP from a router to and endpoint or another router.

-mediasoup implements the following transport types:
+mediasoup implements the following transport classes:

 * [WebRtcTransport](#WebRtcTransport)
 * [PlainRtpTransport](#PlainRtpTransport)